 As for ammunition, more, not bigger, is the answer when it comes to shot size for grouse hunting.
 Some hunters like size 6 shot, but you get a lot more pellets in the same size load of size 7 ½, and they’ll knock down a grouse just as well.
 Some hunters even go as small as size 8 shot, at least for ruffed and spruce grouse.
 Typical grouse loads range from an ounce to an ounce and a quarter.

-If your weapon of choice for grouse hunting is a rifle, handgun, or bow, of course, you’re not interested in a moving target as much as a still one.
+If your weapon of choice for grouse hunting is a rifle, handgun or bow, of course, you’re not interested in a moving target as much as a still one.
 For a rifle, find a rest of some kind or it’s a tough shot if the bird is any distance away.
 The good news is that a near miss may be enough to stun the bird and bring it to the ground.
-Many hunters who shoot their grouse with a .22 also seem to prefer head shots, but others insist that body shots with a small caliber gun don’t have a big impact on the quality or the quantity of the table fare.
+Many hunters who shoot their grouse with a .22 also prefer head shots to preserve the quality and quantity of the table fare.
 As with any responsible shot, always be sure of your backstop.
 This is especially true when firing a rifle, and doubly so if the target is in a tree, because of how far even small-caliber rifle bullets can travel.

 For more information on this fulfilling and fun hunting opportunity, visit https://wdfw.wa.gov/hunting/requirements/upland-birds/forest-grouse.